nypl-spacetime/etl-data-summary/README.md

 <tr>
 <td>Description</td>
-<td>Data Summary creates a summary of the data produced by all ETL modules</td>
+<td>Data Summary creates a summary of the data produced by all ETL modules: counts, types, steps, metadata, and whether log files are available</td>
 </tr>

 <tr>